CACILTD/forecaster/user-guide/Automation/Workflows.md

 ### Set Columns

 At the Set Columns task users can specify the target column of the model as well as the model inputs.
-When the 'No Change' option is enabled, the  configuration of the Project is used.
+When the 'No Change' option is enabled, the  Project's configuration is used.

 ![Set Columns](imgs/Workflows_SetColumns.png)